Here’s a brutal truth about corporate-startup engagement:

 - ROI: the chances of achieving the objectives you set out

 Notably, a long-term commitment is necessary in most cases to achieve a respective return on investments.

-See details of resources commitment graph of different corporate-startup engagement models on our whitepaper.
+See details of our resources commitment graph of different corporate-startup engagement models in our whitepaper.